AnshumanFauzdar/Music-Reactive-WS2812B-Arduino/README.md

 //PLEASE PUT ALL THE FILES OF "CODES" folder in one place to work without any error//

-Code has been tested and works smooth, without any error
+Code has been tested and works smooth, without any error [Version 2.0 is more smooth and better]

 Sometimes after defined clicks of button, Board runs random programs [Means Crash] this is not clear, but you can external power supply or use Arduino Mega instead of Uno